OpenNebula/website/content/software/installation_process/manual_installation/database.md

 Fields:

-- `SERVER` - IP/hostname of the machine running the MySQL server,
+- `SERVER` - IP/hostname of the machine running the MySQL server
-- `PORT` - port for the connection to the server (default port is used when `0`),
+- `PORT` - port for the connection to the server (default port is used when `0`)
-- `USER` - MySQL user-name,
+- `USER` - MySQL user-name
-- `PASSWD` - MySQL password,
+- `PASSWD` - MySQL password
-- `DB_NAME` - name of the MySQL database OpenNebula will use,
+- `DB_NAME` - name of the MySQL database OpenNebula will use
-- `CONNECTIONS` - max. number of connections,
+- `CONNECTIONS` - max. number of connections
-- `COMPARE_BINARY` - compare strings using BINARY clause to make name searches case sensitive.
+- `COMPARE_BINARY` - compare strings using BINARY clause to make name searches case sensitive